moechofe/lowresrmx/asset.dev/manual.md

     identifier[$][(expression)]

-This allow variables to have 4 differents form:
+This allows variables to have 4 different forms:

 - `my_number`
 - `my_string$`